-Join the Indiana Coalition for Public Education–Monroe County for a screening of Episode 2 of the award-winning Civil Rights documentary Eyes on the Prize.
-This episode, “Fighting Back,” examines the efforts by students and activists to desegregate Little Rock’s Central High School and the University of Mississippi—and the virulent opposition they encountered.
+Join the Indiana Coalition for Public Education–Monroe County along with co-hosts Monroe County Branch of NAACP and Monroe County Black Democratic Caucus for a screening of “Fighting Back,” Episode 2 of the award-winning civil rights documentary Eyes on the Prize.
+This episode traces the struggle by Black students and activists to integrate schools in the South following the Brown v.
+Board of Education Supreme Court decision.

 Golden Hoosier Award recipient Elizabeth Mitchell, a historian and documentarian, will introduce "Fighting Back" and discuss the history of segregated schools in Monroe County.

 Professor Stephanie Power-Carter will address the ongoing challenges of integration and equity in the present.